ABOUT

 How many Lafayette students apply to health professions school per year?

-Typically, 25-30 students apply to health professions programs (medical, dental, optometry, and veterinary schools) per year.
+Typically, 15-30 students apply to health professions programs (medical, dental, optometry, and veterinary schools) per year.

-What is the acceptance rate of Lafayette students who applied to medical, dental and veterinary schools for the last 4 years?
+What is the acceptance rate of Lafayette students who applied to medical, dental and veterinary schools for the last 5 years?

 First, keep in mind, Lafayette doesn’t get you into a health professional school!
-Therefore, you need to make sure that you are serious about becoming a health care professional.
+Therefore, you need to make sure that you are serious about becoming a healthcare professional.

-For students with a grade point average of 3.6 or above, our medical school acceptance rate for Lafayette applicants is 72%.
+For students with a grade point average of 3.6 or above, our medical school acceptance rate for Lafayette applicants is 73%.
 (Note: Medical school applicants include those applying to allopathic, osteopathic, and podiatric medical schools.)

 What are some of the medical and dental schools where Lafayette students have been accepted?

-Just to name a few medical schools that our students (from 2013-2022) got accepted to are:
+Just to name a few medical schools that our students (from 2015-2023) got accepted to are:

 Boston University School of Medicine, Geisel School of Medicine at Dartmouth, Georgetown, George Washington University School of Medicine & Health Sciences, Georgetown University School of Medicine, Harvard Medical School, Larner COM U of Vermont, Lewis Katz School of Medicine at Temple University, Loyola University Chicago Stritch School of Medicine, Pennsylvania State University College of Medicine, Perelman School of Medicine (UPenn), Philadelphia College of Osteopathic Medicine (PCOM), Rutgers New Jersey Medical School, Rutgers Robert Wood Johnson Medical School, Sidney Kimmel Medical College at Thomas Jefferson University, Touro College of Osteopathic Medicine, University of Rochester School of Medicine and Dentistry, University of Rochester SOM, University of Virginia School of Medicine, Wake Forest School of Medicine, Warren Alpert Medical School of Brown University, etc.

-Some of the dental schools to which our students (from 2015-2022) were accepted are:
+Some of the dental schools to which our students (from 2015-2023) were accepted are:

 Does the ranking of a health professional school matter?